Is the light neutralino thermal dark matter in the pMSSM ruled out?

-We consider the pMSSM parameter space with the parameters defined at the electroweak scale.
-Our focus is the light neutralino sector with $\mlspone \leq m_h/2$ such that it is kinematically feasible for the SM-like Higgs boson to decay into $\lspone$ pair and it can potentially contribute to the invisible decay mode of the Higgs boson.
-The input parameters which capture the physics of the Higgs and electroweakino sectors are: $M_{1}$, the bino mass, $M_{2}$, the wino mass~($M_{1}$ and $M_{2}$ are also collectively referred to as the gaugino masses), $\mu$, the higgsino mass, $\tan\beta$, the ratio of the Higgs vacuum expectation value, $M_A$, the pseudoscalar mass, $M_{\tilde{Q}_{3l}}$, $M_{\tilde{t}_{R}}$, $M_{\tilde{b}_{R}}$, the mass of the third generation squarks, $A_{t}$, trilinear coupling of the stop, and $M_{3}$, the mass of the gluino.
-A random scan is performed over the following range of input parameters:
+We consider the pMSSM parameter space with ten free parameters defined at the electroweak scale.
+Our focus is the light neutralino sector with $\mlspone \leq m_h/2$ such that it can contribute to the invisible decay mode of the Higgs boson.
+The input parameters which capture the physics of the Higgs and electroweakino sectors are: $M_{1}$, the bino mass, $M_{2}$, the wino mass~($M_{1}$ and $M_{2}$ are collectively referred to as the gaugino masses), $\mu$, the higgsino mass, $\tan\beta$, the ratio of the Higgs vacuum expectation values, $M_A$, the pseudoscalar mass, $M_{\tilde{Q}_{3l}}$, $M_{\tilde{t}_{R}}$, $M_{\tilde{b}_{R}}$, the mass of the third generation squarks, $A_{t}$, trilinear coupling of the stop, and $M_{3}$, the mass of the gluino.
+We perform a random scan over ten input parameters for the pMSSM in the following range: